Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Types of Spiritual Healers & Their Archetypes

-One challenge with the term “spiritual healer” is that it’s vague.
+One challenge with the term “spiritual healer” is its vagueness.
 “Nonphysical” or “metaphysical” (beyond physical) can imply many different things.

 For example, psychologists who address mental and emotional problems are also working “beyond the physical,” but they are not spiritual healers (in most cases).